vedro-universe/vedro-docs/docs/integrations/unittest-bridge.md

 Python’s built-in [unittest framework](https://docs.python.org/3/library/unittest.html) has been a staple for test automation for years.
 Many teams have extensive test suites built with unittest, but as testing needs evolve, modern frameworks like Vedro offer powerful features that improve test execution, reporting, and stability.

 Transitioning to a new testing framework can feel overwhelming, especially for teams with extensive unittest-based test suites.
-With [vedro-unittest](https://pypi.org/project/vedro-unittest), you can gradually integrate Vedro into your testing process, maintaining your existing unittest workflow while exploring its advantages.
+With [vedro-unittest](https://pypi.org/project/vedro-unittest), you can gradually integrate Vedro into your testing process:

 - **Try Vedro without full commitment:** Run your existing unittest test cases inside Vedro to explore its [enhanced reporting](https://vedro.io/docs/basics/reporting-system), [parallel execution](https://vedro.io/docs/features/parallel-execution), and [built-in stability mechanisms](https://vedro.io/docs/features/anti-flaky) without rewriting your tests.
 - **Migrate gradually:** Keep unittest and Vedro tests separate while executing them together within a unified reporting system, allowing for a seamless transition.